 Baptisms take place on the third Sunday of the month, from 1:00-2:00 PM.

 Baptism class is required of new parents and parents who have not baptized a child in the last three years.
-The class is held monthly on the Tuesday before the baptism at 6:00 PM in Room 226, the upstairs conference room by the Parish Office.
+The class is held monthly on the second Tuesday at 6:00 PM in Room 226, the upstairs conference room by the Parish Office.

 To schedule an infant Baptism, please contact Mellan Hansen or submit the form below.